 I don’t like them but, it’s not enough to deter my enthusiasm about the rest of the guitar.

-The KH602 is all metal, incurring cost only for features that would benefit the shredders and metal heads among us.
-Unless you’re concerned about what might be considered limited versatility, there aren’t any major drawbacks to this instrument, especially in the context of guitars that are specific to metal.
-If you like Hammett’s tone, chances are you’re going to feel good about this purchase.
+The KH-602 is all metal, incurring cost only for features that would benefit the shredders and metal heads among us.
+Unless you’re concerned about what might be considered limited versatility, there aren’t any major drawbacks to this instrument, especially in the context of metal.
+If you like Hammett’s tone, chances are you’re going to love this guitar.

 Second Tier (Honorable Mentions)